drpetersonfernandes/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 You can find a list of command-line args on the [Hatari Website](https://www.hatari-emu.org/doc/manual.html#Command_line_options_and_arguments).<br>
-Emulator may require BIOS or system files to work properly.
+Emulator may require BIOS or system files to work.

 .